Recoskie/AI-Matrix/README.md

 **AI-Matrix.html** is an sample web application using this library which allows you to use the matrices basic functions. <br />

-Below are very basic example uses without phase shifting, or solving continued functions in data, or fractaling. <br />
+Below are very basic example uses without phase shifting, solving continued functions in data, or fractaling. <br />

+<a href="https://github.com/Recoskie/AI-Matrix#basic-library-use-and-reference">Skip to Reference, and use.</a>

 * Analyze multidimensional sequence data.
 See example bellow. <br />